Broham/PassGen/readme.md

 # PassGen
 ## A targeted password dictionary attack tool

-PassGen is intended to generate a potential password list for a target word using different combinations of capital letters and common substitutions.
+PassGen is a security tool intended to generate a potential password list for a target using different combinations of capital letters and common substitutions.
 It can also be used to make HTTP requests to see if any passwords from the list are valid.
+It is intended to be used for internal security testing to identify any weak passwords that might be in use.

 Complete list of options:
 - no options : generates a password list by replaceing the first character of the password and appending an extra character to the end.